 The unemployment rate in counties hit hardest by the housing crash is more than 3% higher in 2013 relative to 2006.
 The rise in the unemployment rate is twice as high as the rise in counties with the smallest decline in house prices.
 The housing crash has led to a large and persistent increase in unemployment.
+Unemployment leaves many indebted Americans between a rock and a hard place because they cannot pay down their debt and must get help to settle debts.
 The evidence is undeniable.

 This patterns is supported by evidence presented today by Steve Matthews and Jeanna Smialek of Bloomberg, who write: